-Betting on the number of cards and corners in football has become one of the most popular markets in recent years.
+Betting on the number of cards and corners in football, which accumulate to a total number of booking points, has become one of the most popular markets in recent years.
 The concept is simple - you bet on the amount of cards and/or corners in a football match, rather than going for a typical final result, over 2.5 goals or BTTS market (90 minutes only).

 There are some straight forward cards markets such as the number of cards shown in a game, player to receive a card, team to receive the most amount of cards in a game, and team to receive the first card.

-Each colour of card is worth a certain amount of points.
+Each colour of card is worth a certain amount of Sky Bet booking points.
 These points are then added together at the end of a match and the total will be how many booking points were in that match.
 A yellow card is worth 10 booking points, a red card is worth 25 booking points, and if a player receives two yellows and a subsequent red card, they will earn 35 booking points, which is the maximum any single player can receive.
+Different bookmakers may use slightly different point scores, ensure you double check as Paddy Power and other bookies may have different point scales.

 Below is an example of what booking point markets are available and how a bookmaker's website will display them: